xavidop/blog/genkit/_posts/2026-09-21-top-go-genai-frameworks-2026.md

 ### History and Direction

 Genkit was announced by Google at I/O 2024 as a TypeScript-first framework.
-The Go SDK arrived only three months later, with v0.1.0 in August 2024, and unlike the Java SDK, which is a community effort, **Genkit Go is an official, first-party SDK** maintained by the same Firebase team that ships the TypeScript runtime.
+The Go SDK arrived only three months later, with v0.1.0 in August 2024, and unlike the Java SDK, which is a community effort, **Genkit Go is an official, first-party SDK** maintained by the same google team that ships the TypeScript runtime.
 It reached 1.0 in September 2025 and sits at v1.13.1 as of September 2026, on a cadence of roughly one minor release per month.

 The direction is parity with TypeScript plus Go-native ergonomics: generics instead of Zod schemas, `context.Context` everywhere, plain `net/http` handlers for flows, and an agents package, still marked experimental, with session stores, multi-agent delegation, artifacts, and a `Skills` middleware.
-The monorepo (`firebase/genkit`) has 6.4k stars and 80 commits in the last 30 days across all SDKs.
+The monorepo (`genkit-ai/genkit`) has 6.4k stars and 80 commits in the last 30 days across all SDKs.

 If you want the long-form introduction, start with [Stop Using Python for Your Gen AI Apps, Use Go and Genkit Instead](/genkit/2026-05-04-stop-using-python-genai-use-genkit-go/).